Pudu Robotics Expands Into Industrial Robotics Market with Launch of PUDU T300

 The PUDU T300 is built on the company's proprietary PUDU VSLAM+ technology, the advanced visual positioning system that enables marker-free navigation.
 This ensures the PUDU T300 can quickly adapt to changes in production layouts without the need for time-consuming reconfiguration or site remodeling.
 PUDU T300 features include:

-- Exceptional Maneuverability: With its ability to navigate spaces as slim as 60cm and to cross 2cm thresholds and 3.5cm gutters, PUDU T300 can effortlessly shuttle between production lines, delivering supplies without issues.
+- Exceptional Maneuverability: With its ability to navigate spaces as slim as 23.6 inches and to cross 0.7 inch thresholds and 1.3 inch gutters, PUDU T300 can effortlessly shuttle between production lines, delivering supplies without issues.

 - Advanced Navigation and Deployment: PUDU T300 supports a fusion of laser SLAM and visual SLAM for positioning, adeptly adapting to environments with ceilings up to 30 meters.
 It updates its map in real-time for consistent, reliable navigation and operates in spaces up to 200,000 square meters.